What is consolidation?

 - Once you have signed the application (and spouse if applicable) you will wait for further instruction or for your loan to be consolidated.

-If your loan balance is less than your income, consolidation can be avoided.
+If your loan balance is less than your income, consolidation can probably be avoided.
 Refinancing and aggressively repaying your loans is likely your most financially optimal solution (as long as you can refinance to a lower interest rate).

 If your loan balance is much greater than your income, and you plan to pursue forgiveness in some form, consolidation can be used to enter into repayment right after graduation and pursue that goal.
+If you have any combination of undergrad, graduate, and FFEL loans, consolidation could have massive benefits towards potential forgiveness.